 Why Do You Spell ‘Magic’ Wrong?

-Congratulations!
-What it really means is that you have the right character and traits to become a really good witch.
-It’s up to you to follow that up with the information given here, and in all my other articles.
+It’s up to you to follow that up with the information given here and in all my other articles.
 You are right at the beginning of a wonderful journey.
 Enjoy it.

 If you determine that you are a witch, this article is a good place to start figuring out what to do next.